These DIY mudroom lockers added much needed storage and organization to this busy space.

 - Each cubby has a 20" opening.

-- Locker cubby side pieces measure 48" tall x 10 ยฝ" wide - each divider is also 1 ยฝ" thick
+- Locker main cubby side pieces measure 48" tall x 10 ยฝ" wide - each divider is also 1 ยฝ" thick

-- Cabinet boxes measure 22" wide x 34" tall
+- Upper cabinets at the top of the lockers measure 22" wide x 34" tall

-- Cabinet doors measure 22" wide x 34" tall
+- Upper cabinet doors measure 22" wide x 34" tall

-DIY Mudroom Locker Bench
+Build a DIY Mudroom Locker Bench

 Tip for removing base boards: run a blade along the top of the molding to break the caulk seal.
 Then use a crow bar to carefully pry the molding away from the wall.